 May I Appeal If I Do Not Meet SAP Requirements?

 You have the right to appeal a financial aid SAP or unit cap termination by presenting a written appeal with a personal statement and documentation of mitigating circumstances.
 Appeal forms are available for download in the "Forms Bank" on the Financial Aid homepage or may be obtained in person from the Office of Financial Aid.
 Follow the instructions on the appeal form to document your special circumstances.
 The SAP Appeals Committee evaluates all SAP appeals considering such factors as your personal statement, your academic history, your documented extenuating circumstances and your ability to achieve academic progress in the future.
 Allow 4-6 weeks for the committee to evaluate and respond to your appeal.

 - If you file an appeal and it is approved before the end of fall term, you will be eligible to receive aid for the fall term.
-We will review your grades at the end of fall to determine whether you meet the minimum gpa and pace (completing a minimum of 70% of attempted units) requirements.
+We will review your grades at the end of fall to determine whether you meet the minimum GPA and pace (completing a minimum of 70% of cumulative attempted units) requirements.
 Your spring disbursement will be held until the review is complete.

 - If you file an appeal and it is approved before the end of spring term, you will be eligible to receive aid for the spring term.
-We will evaluate you at the end of spring to determine whether you meet the minimum gpa and pace (completing a minimum of 70% of attempted units) requirements.
+We will evaluate you at the end of spring to determine whether you meet the minimum GPA and pace (completing a minimum of 70% of cumulative attempted units) requirements.